tytydraco/yessleep/out/I_erase_memories_for_a_living_but_keeping_them_for_myself_is_ruining_me.md

 We tried again, removing and reinserting the injection, and the warning kept the same.

 I struggled to recall if there were any gaps in my memory, but nothing stood out.
-My life story had been a common escape from my strict parents and homeland to seek a better future in this country—just like many other operators who endured long hours, below-average pay, and a temporary visa.
+My life story had been a common escape from my strict parents and homeland to seek a better future in this country—just like many other operators who endured long hours, below-average pay, and a permission to stay in the country.

 Maybe we could check the database to see if there was actually a record.
 It was possible that it was just an error.